SatoshiumAI/satoshium-us/chronicle/sources/README.md

 * Corroboration
 * Source limitations
 * Internal consistency
+* Authoritative status

 Verification does not replace the Source Record.

-Verification also does not convert the Source into Chronicle authority.
+Verification also does not convert a Supporting Source into an authoritative record.

 ---

-## Validation
+# Validation

 Validation is distinct from Verification.

-Validation determines whether the Source Record conforms to Chronicle structural and procedural requirements.
+Validation determines whether the Source Record or source reference conforms to Chronicle structural and procedural requirements.

 Validation may include:

 * Identifier integrity
 * Schema conformance
 * Required fields
-* Controlled values
+* Controlled Values
 * Source-location integrity
+* Stable-reference integrity
 * Archive-reference integrity
 * Related-entry integrity
 * Provenance requirements
 * Preservation-status requirements
 * Version linkage
+* Event-Type Profile requirements
 * Publication readiness

 Conceptually: